hchen135/uveal_melanoma/ROI_extraction/ML_part/main/README.md

+# UM-ROI-extraction

+### Introduction
+This is the code to use deep cluster network to cluster 256x256 image regions into cerntroids.
+The input image is 512x512.
+We use [BagNet](https://github.com/wielandbrendel/bag-of-local-features-models) to ensure that the 9x9 pixels in the output corresponds to 256x256 image region per pixel.

+### Steps
 All cytopathology images are processed by K-means clustering with average intensity values of 512x512 areas.
 The k-means clustering has 2 centroids and we select the one with low intensity.
 All 512x512 images belonging to this centroids are saved as the input of this code.

 All images are saved to ``CONFIG.input_dir``/Slide \*/\*.png